 Going on the Sichuan Expedition challenged me to achieve more than I thought was physically possible.
 I had to rely on the other students in my TrIBES when I felt like I couldn't keep going.
 And to top it all off we got to enjoy the beautiful vistas of mountainous China together.

 2016 Sichuan Expedition team member

-Elementary students explore Shanghai through day trips and in-school service experiences where they are exposed to adventure, culture and the concept of what it means to think as global citizens.
-Lessons taught during day trips teach students how to apply what they are learning in school to their everyday lives as well; this year, after completing a chapter on economics, Grade 4 students took a trip to one of Shanghai’s largest commodity markets.
-There, they bargained for small holiday presents for family members with cash they had ‘earned’ by doing chores around the house for a month!
-Creative trips like this serve to reinforce important classroom knowledge.
+Elementary students explore Shanghai through day trips where they are exposed to adventure, culture and the concept of what it means to think as global citizens.
+Lessons taught during day trips help students to apply what they are learning in school to their everyday lives.
+Whether it's science, like Grade 4 going bowling as a part of their unit on energy, social studies, like Grade 3 riding the Metro to the Shanghai History Museum as they study maps, or literacy, like Grade 1 visiting the public library during their Readers Build Good Habits unit, creative trips like these serve to reinforce important classroom knowledge.

-All middle and high school students are expect to leave and return in their original assigned group with no exceptions granted.
+Important Note: All middle and high school students are expected to leave and return in their original assigned group with no exceptions granted.
 School is out at 11:30 AM on the Friday after all groups have returned, and family travel should only occur after dismissal.

 TrIBES is an ambitious program with many goals.
 It provides Concordia high school students with an opportunity to build strong community ties between students and with their teachers.
 Student experiences become their classroom and teach them much that cannot be learned in the traditional classroom setting.
-Interim exposes students to cultures beyond their own and challenges their preconceived notions through discussion and reflection.
-The program seeks to develop communication, leadership skills, self-reliance and compassion.
+TrIBES exposes students to cultures beyond their own and challenges their preconceived notions through discussion and reflection.
+The program develops communication, leadership skills, self-reliance and compassion.

-All middle and high school students are expect to leave and return in their original assigned group with no exceptions granted.
-School is out at 11:30 am on the Friday after all grades returned, and family travel should only occur after dismissal.
+Important Note: All middle and high school students are expected to leave and return in their original assigned group with no exceptions granted.
+School is out at 11:30 AM on the Friday after all grade levels return, and family travel should only occur after dismissal.